jplalor/jplalor.github.io/content/pages/about.md

 I am a PhD student at the University of Massachusetts Amherst in the [College of Information and Computer Science][1].
 I work with Dr. Hong Yu in the Bio-NLP group.
 My research interests are in Machine Learning and Natural Language Processing.

-Prior to UMass, I worked as a software developer at [Eze Software][2] in Chicago.
+Prior to UMass, I worked as a software developer at [Eze Software][2] in Chicago and as an IT Audit Associate for [KPMG][23].
 I received my Master's Degree in Computer Science at [DePaul University][3], where I worked on projects in Computer Science Education and Recommender Systems.
 I received my bachelor's degree in IT Management from [Universty of Notre Dame][9], with a minor in Irish Language & Literature.

 # Updates

+1. **November 2017:** I'll be at the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension.
+1. **October 2017:** At HCOMP 2017 to present CIFT as a Works in Progress poster.
 1. **September 2017:** I gave a talk at Notre Dame to the ND Natural Language Processing group.
 Thanks to Prof. David Chiang for the invitation!
 1. **June 2017:** [CIFT][17] was accepted as a poster for the Work-in-Progress session at HCOMP 2017 in Quebec City!
 2. **June 2017:** Our podium abstract, *Generating a Test of Electronic Health Record Narrative Comprehension with Item Response Theory*, was accepted for AMIA 2017 in Washington, DC!